oasis-open/openc2-oif-device/docs/Serializations.md

 	```

 3. Add the non standard packages used for the encoding to the `modules/utils/root/setup.cfg` under the options/install_requires section
-	- Note: A package version is not required, but recomended
+	- Note: A package version is not required, but recommended
 	- For BSON, bson
 	- For YAML, pyyaml